Mountain Gorilla Trekking tourism drives economic growth and conservation

 Built on the idea that protecting biodiversity must improve the lives of people and wildlife, this partnership between Sabyinyo Community Livelihoods Association and Governor’s Camp, a private operator, is transforming local livelihoods.

 Community members own the lodge and receive a proportion of the lodge’s revenues.
 So far, the trust has generated almost $2.9 million from the lodge over a 10-year period, using rentals and community fees to drive successful education, electrification, and enterprise initiatives for people living close to the park.

 Communities now have an incentive to protect the mountain gorilla and its habitat; instead of poaching and hunting the wildlife for quick gains, they are making conservation-friendly investments for generations to come.

 Importantly, local attitudes toward wildlife are also changing in spite of increased cases of human-wildlife conflict.
 In only three years, the reported incidences of wildlife raiding crops tripled in the buffer zones around Volcanoes National Park.

-Although elephant, buffalo, duiker, and other large mammals are responsible for some destruction and injury, the mountain gorilla pays dearly for increased interactions with local communities.
+Although elephants, buffalo, duikers, and other large mammals are responsible for some destruction and injury, the mountain gorilla pays dearly for increased interactions with local communities.

 Respiratory disease caused by human viruses is increasing among gorilla groups.
-One outbreak is reported every year, making the need to expand safe habitats more urgent as populations growth continues.
+One outbreak is reported every year, making the need to expand safe habitats more urgent as population growth continues.